Thomas Lister, 2nd Baron Ribblesdale

+Early life and education

-Lister was the son of Thomas Lister, 1st Baron Ribblesdale, and Rebecca Feilding.
+Lister was born in 1790, the son of Thomas Lister and Rebecca Feilding.
+His father was created Baron Ribblesdale in 1797.
 He attended Westminster School from 1800 to 1804 and matriculated at Christ Church, Oxford on 2 November 1807.

+Career

-In February 1826 he married his second cousin, Adelaide, the daughter of Thomas Lister (1772–1828) of Armitage Park, Staffordshire.
-They had four children: Thomas, born 1828; Adelaide, born 1827; Isabel, born 1830; and Elizabeth, born 1833 (after Lister had died).
-He succeeded to the barony on 22 September 1826 following the death of his father.
+Lister succeeded to the barony on 22 September 1826 following the death of his father.
 He resided at the family estate of Gisburne Park.

 In the House of Lords Lister was a supporter of Conservative principles.
 In October 1831 he voted against the Reform Bill.
 The result of the vote led to riots across England.
 Lister had to summon troops from Burnley barracks and arm his own tenants to protect his Gisburne Park estate.

 In April 1832 he was one of ten peers who had previously voted against the bill but abstained in the subsequent vote.

-He died later that year at Leamington following a ruptured artery.
+Marriage and issue

+In February 1826, Lister married his second cousin Adelaide, the daughter of Thomas Lister (1772–1828) of Armitage Park, Staffordshire.
+They had four children, the last of whom was born after his death: